MichaelCurrin/badge-generator/docs/usage.md

 $ yarn start
 ```

-This does the same but adds lint fixes and tests first.
+This does the same but adds lint fixes first.
+Tests are left out so the app can still be used without passing tests.

 ```sh
 $ make serve